-- Before filling out an application to start a chapter, we encourage you to make sure there are no chapters already established in your area.
-If there are no chapters within about an hour from where you are located (or if you are wanting to start a chapter at your school that currently does not have any chapters), please review our application period and submit an application to start a chapter.
+- Before filling out an application to start a Chapter, we encourage you to make sure there are no Chapters already established in your area.
+If there are no Chapters within about an hour from where you are located (or if you are interested in starting a Chapter at your school that currently does not have any Chapters), please review our application period and submit an application to start a chapter.

-- In our experience, running a chapter can take anywhere from 10-15 hours per week of your time.
-As your team of volunteers continues to grow, the time commitment and/or task load may decrease, but that is something that differs from chapter to chapter.
+- In our experience, running a Project HEAL Chapter can take anywhere from 10-15 hours per week of your time.
+As your team of volunteers continues to grow, the time commitment and/or task load may decrease, but that is something that differs from Chapter to Chapter.

 - You must be at least 16 years old to start a Project HEAL Chapter.

 - If you have ever struggled with an eating disorder, we look for applicants that have been in an active recovery for a minimum of 2 years (e.g. always striving to recover, while encountering some lapses and making mistakes along the way).

 - Once applicants have submitted an application, completed an interview with a member of our National Chapter Board, and have received approval to move forward with starting your Chapter, applicants are asked to fundraise a minimum of $500 to be donated to our treatment grant program, before they are on-boarded.
 As fundraising in an important part of managing a Chapter, we find it helpful to have applicants use this as an opportunity to assess their fundraising skills, as well as the interest level within their community.
 Applicants generally have about 2-3 months to raise those funds.
 Any funds raised over $500 are for the Chapter to use as initial seed funding.